Patients With Triple Negative Breast Cancer: Chemotherapy Before Surgery With an Experimental Immune System Therapy Cancer Drug

 OUTLINE: Patients are randomized into 1 of 2 arms.

 ARM A: Patients receive carboplatin intravenously (IV) over 30 minutes once every 3 weeks (Q3W) and paclitaxel IV over 1 hour once weekly (QW).
-Treatment repeats every 3 weeks for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 3 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

 ARM B: Patients receive atezolizumab IV over 30-60 minutes and carboplatin IV over 30 minutes Q3W, and paclitaxel IV over 1 hour QW.
-Treatment repeats every 3 weeks for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 3 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

 In both arms, within 3-6 weeks, patients undergo mastectomy or lumpectomy.